-In this role I work closely with you to help identify and articulate your priorities, and to find new and effective ways of communicating with your spouse or partner.
-My goal is to help you focus and manage your emotions through the process and if you are a parent, to ensure that your child’s or your children’s needs and best interests are at the forefront of the process.
+In this role, I work closely with you to help identify and articulate your priorities, identify your preferences and find new and effective ways of communicating.
+My goal is to help you focus and manage your emotions and work toward understanding who you are, what matters to you and how you can regain value and strengthen your relationship.

 Margot has been someone who has helped me thru, what I feel are, the toughest years of my life.